 President: Kaleigh Buckner

-To put a smile on there's faces, to create a supportive community of friends, and
+To put a smile on others faces, create a supportive community of friends, and be a

 President: Jonathan Batchelder